Initializing a Software Event Broker Container

 admin to the

 admin user, add the following lines to the

-docker create command:
+docker create or

 --env 'username_admin_globalaccesslevel=admin' --env 'username_admin_password=admin'